Pollepel Island: Origin

 Bannerman's Island Arsenal, signage is below the crenellations at the top.

-Circa 1900–1910 the US Navy re-gunned a number of older ships.
+Circa 1900–1910, the US Navy re-gunned several older ships.
 Bannerman bought the old guns, presumably at scrap value.
 In 1917, following the American entry into World War I, Bannerman sold a number of these weapons to the US Army, which intended to mount them on new carriages as field guns for the Western Front.
-Thirty 6-inch (152 mm) 30-caliber ex-Navy guns were acquired by the Army, but sources do not indicate whether any of these were sent to France.
+The Army acquired thirty 6-inch (152 mm) 30-caliber ex-Navy guns, but sources do not indicate whether it sent any of them to France.
 The Army's 6-inch gun units in France primarily used former Army coast defense weapons; none of these units completed training and thus did not see action.

 Construction ceased at Bannerman's death in 1918.
 In August 1920, 200 pounds of shells and powder exploded in an ancillary structure, destroying a portion of the complex.
-Bannerman's sales of military weapons to civilians declined during the early 20th century as a result of state and federal legislation.
-After the sinking of the ferryboat Pollepel, which had served the island, in a storm in 1950, the arsenal and island were essentially left vacant.
-The island and buildings were bought by New York State in 1967, which took possession after the old military merchandise had been removed, and the relics given to the Smithsonian.
+Bannerman's sales of military weapons to civilians declined in the early 20th century due to state and federal legislation.
+After the sinking of the ferryboat Pollepel, which had served the island, in a storm in 1950, the arsenal and the island were left essentially vacant.
+Jackson Hole Preserve, Inc. bought the island and gifted the land to New York State in 1967.
+The state took possession after the old military equipment had been removed, and donated relics to the Smithsonian Institution.
 For a short time, tours of the island were given in 1968.
-However, on August 8, 1969, fire devastated the Arsenal, and the roofs and floors were destroyed.
+However, on August 8, 1969, fire devastated the arsenal, destroying the roofs and floors.
 Following the fire, the island was placed off-limits to the public.